threefoldtech/tfgrid-sdk-ts/packages/types/src/errors/readme.md

 #### Workloads `tfGridWorkloads`

-For Errors that related to workloads and deployments operations
+For Errors that are related to workloads and deployments operations

 0. WorkloadDeleteError
 1. WorkloadDeployError